DeFiCh/defichain.com/content/white-paper.en.md

 ### Pricing Oracles

-A Pricing Contract is a smart contract on DeFi Blockchain allowing multiple trusted and appointed parties to submit periodic price feeds of DATs and DFI.
+A Pricing Contract is a smart contract on DeFiChain allowing multiple trusted and appointed parties to submit periodic price feeds of DATs and DFI.

 Multiple Pricing Contract oracles are chosen by the DeFi DAO (explained in the next chapter).

 ### Use Case Examples

-Following are examples of how the technical implementations of the DeFi Blockchain can be used.
+Following are examples of how the technical implementations of DeFiChain can be used.
 This is just a list of examples.
 Many other applications can be implemented as well.

 #### Leveraging a Long Position

 1. Alice has 100k DFI.
 She likes the prospects of DFI and wants to leverage her position.
-2. Alice opens a loan contract on the DeFi Blockchain and takes out a loan in DUSDT.
+2. Alice opens a loan contract on DeFiChain and takes out a loan in DUSDT.
 3. Alice sells DUSDT for more DFI.

 Thus Alice can obtain a compounded long position on DFI without putting in extra money.